 From the moment we first laid eyes on record bowls we were intrigued.
 These babies have it all: reusability, retro feel and straight up style.
 We had to find out how to make them.
 It turns out record bowls are super easy to make.
-If you have a music aficionado on your Christmas list, or anyone who loves funky cool decor, take note.
+Edit: We have learned that there are toxicity risks involved with making these, so please be careful and take safety precautions if you choose to proceed.

 We aren’t lying when we say these are easy to make.
 The method is simple.
 We initially thought the records could be melted with a hair dryer or some sort of heat lamp.
 Turns out we were over thinking it.
 These puppies are quite simply melted in the oven.